MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-observability-concepts.md

 * Cilium data plane is supported starting with Kubernetes version 1.29.
 * Metric labels may have subtle differences between Cilium and non-Cilium clusters.
 * Cilium data plane does not currently support DNS metrics.
+* DNS metrics show up only when you have applied Cilium Network Policies on your Cilium clusters.
+To learn more visit []

 ### Scale